The structure of the double discriminant: Key properties of discriminants, resultants, and double discriminants

-The discriminant $D = D_n \in \ZZ[a_0,\ldots,a_n]$ is well studied.
-There are two main ways to define it, both of which will be useful here.
+The discriminant $D = D_n \in \ZZ[a_0,\ldots,a_n]$ of a polynomial $f(x)$ and the resultant $\Res(f(x), g(x))$ of two polynomials $f(x)$ and $g(x)$ are well studied.
+There are two main ways to define them.
 The first is to stipulate that the discriminant of a completely factored polynomial

 is